 College Council Nomination Forms:

-• A mandated elected DET employee category – the Principal of the school is automatically one of these members and there are four members in total on Council.
+• A mandated elected DET employee category – members of this category may make up no more than one-third of the total membership of school council.
+The principal of the school is automatically one of these members.

-• Community member category – members are coopted by a decision of the Council because of their special skills, interests or experiences.
+• An optional Community member category – members are co-opted by a decision of the council because of their special skills, interests or experiences.
 DET employees are not eligible to be Community members.
-GSC Council has three co-opted members.

 Generally, the term of office for all members is two years.
-The term of office of half the members expires each year, creating vacancies for the annual School Council elections.
-In the election at the end of February we will be calling for nominations for three parent and one DET representatives.
-Current members of Council may be eligible to re-nominate.
+The term of office of half the members expires each year, creating vacancies for the annual school council elections.
+Gleneagles Council has five parent members, three community representatives, two student members and four DET members including the Principal.

 How can you become involved?

 The most obvious way is to vote in the elections, which are held in Term 1 each year.
 However, ballots are only held if more people nominate as candidates than there are positions vacant.

 In view of this, you might seriously consider:

 • Standing for election as a member of the school council;